CNS-OIST/SWCTetMesher/README.md

 ```

 # Usage
-Below commands assume you are still in `SWCTetMesher/build`
+The commands below assume you are still in `SWCTetMesher/build`

 * Basic usage
     ```